ghumakkad/blog/_posts/2017-01-22-devariyatal-chandrashila-trek-log.markdown

 I was not sure, how easy this was going to be for somebody new to trekking.
 We may have to keep on trekking if we couldn’t find water along the way till we find any.
 Shweta was ready to accept these difficulties.
 After talking to others in the shop, it was clear to us that water sources along the way had dried up and we may face difficulties because of that.
-Everybody except us, were going to Tungnath from Chopta which was too mainstream for me.
+Everybody except us, were going to Tungnath from Chopta which was too mainstream for me and it never gives me a feeling of fulfillment to take such routes.
 While having dinner, I asked if I could get a guide for the rest of the trek.
-The shopkeeper told us that he knew someone in the village, who would take INR 1000 per day and we also have to rent a tent and sleeping bag for him.
+The shopkeeper told us that he know someone in the village, who would take INR 1000 per day and we also have to rent a tent and sleeping bag for him.
 We decided to think over it in night and went back to our tents.